 Journal papers: academic

 - Müller, R., Roberts, C.A. & Brown, T.A.
 (2014).
-Biomolecular identification of ancient Mycobacterium tuberculosis DNA in human remains from Britain and Continental Europe.
+Biomolecular identification of ancient Mycobacterium tuberculosis complex DNA in human remains from Britain and continental Europe.
 American Journal of Physical Anthropology 153(2): 178-189.

 - Binder, M. & Roberts, C.A.
 (2014).
 Calcified structures associated with human skeletal remains: Possible atherosclerosis affecting the population buried at Amara West, Sudan (1300–800 BC).
 International Journal of Paleopathology 6: 20-29.

 - Mant, M & Roberts, CA (2014).
 Diet and dental caries in post-medieval London.
 International Journal of Historical Archaeology